rmg55/container_stacks/README.md

-The docker files in this repository include:
+The docker files in this repository are designed to run on the USDA ARS Ceres HPC system.
+Ceres uses Slurm for resource allocation.

 ## Remote Sensing